High-Power Rocket Club

 Competition Required Special Event: Outreach Program

-The KSU-HPRCs objective of this year’s outreach program is to team up with Boy Scouts of America (BSA) troops in the Northeast Ohio area and, simultaneously, satisfy our outreach requirement and provide an opportunity for the scouts to earn their Space Exploration Badge.
-The KSU-HPRC will present our competition rocket to the BSA and then assist the scouts in building, launching, and recovering model rockets.
+The Kent State HPRC's objective for this year’s outreach program is to team up with Boy Scouts of America (BSA) troops in the Northeast Ohio area and, simultaneously, satisfy our outreach requirement and provide an opportunity for the Scouts to earn their Space Exploration Badge.
+The Kent State HPRC will present our competition rocket to the BSA and then assist the Scouts in building, launching and recovering model rockets.

 Aeronautics Careers Education (ACE) Camp and Engineering Camp for Middle School Girls Educational Outreach

-The KSU High-Power Rocket Club will proudly be supporting the June 12th through June 16th 2017 Engineering Camp for Middle School Girls and ACE camp.
-During these events, we will be conducting an educational outreach where the KSU-HPRC will present ideas regarding the fundamentals of high-power rocket design, development, and engineering as well as the role rocket technology plays in today’s advancing technology.
+The Kent State High-Power Rocket Club will proudly be supporting the June 12-16, 2017, Engineering Camp for Middle School Girls and ACE camp.
+During these events, we will be conducting an educational outreach where the Kent State HPRC will present ideas regarding the fundamentals of high-power rocket design, development and engineering, as well as the role rocket technology plays in today’s advancing technology.